How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Celtics go on the road to face the Spurs on Sunday at 7:00 PM ET.
+The Timberwolves look to pull off a road win at the Mavericks on Sunday at 7:30 PM ET.

 How to Watch